 But things can, and likely will, carry a strange undertone in these communities, which define as much by their edginess and vulgarity as anything else.

 In many ways, given his desire to escape his provincial background amid knowledge of all kinds — intellectual and sensual — it is not surprising that Lawrence’s politics developed as they did.
 For him, an awkward and intelligent provincial working-class boy, it was easy to became contemptuous as Lawrence, in his own eyes, made himself better, but saw his contemporaries remaining much the same as he had left them.
-The violence of Engleby and National Action, seen in this context, is an outgrowth of wider desires and drives, all of them with deep roots.

 European Eye on Radicalization aims to publish a diversity of perspectives and as such does not endorse the opinions expressed by contributors.
 The views expressed in this article represent the author alone.